MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/react-native.md

 ## How to upgrade React Native SDK 0.59 to the 0.60 version

-For upgrade React Native to the version 0.60 use the next command:
+For upgrading React Native to the version 0.60 use the following command:

 ```shell
 react-native upgrade 0.60.*
 ```

 > [!NOTE]
-> If during the upgrade you get this error `Command failed: git status -s fatal: not a git repository (or any of the parent directories): .git` please try the next steps:
+> If during an upgrade you get this error `Command failed: git status -s fatal: not a git repository (or any of the parent directories): .git`, perform the next steps:
 >   ```shell
 >   git init
 >   git add .